TheSilvered/nest/docs/c_api/c_api-error.md

 **Description:**

-Sets the global operation error with the given message and "Call Error" as the name.
+Sets the error with the given message and "Call Error" as the name.

-It takes a reference of the message.
+It takes a reference from `msg`.

 ---